[Verification] Using Brave Search from VPC: Testing whether web search and AI answers work by opening only api.search.brave.com in Network Firewall

 • StatefulDefaultActions: aws:drop_established (traffic that doesn't match any rule is blocked)

-• StatefulRuleGroupReferences: This is the new addition.
+• StatefulRuleGroupReferences: This is the addition.
 Adds the allow-brave rule group created earlier ($RG_ARN) as a reference with Priority: 100

-Since update-firewall-policy replaces the entire policy, all items that are not being changed (such as StatelessDefaultActions) must also be included without omission.
+Since update-firewall-policy replaces the entire policy, items that are not being changed (such as StatelessDefaultActions) must also be included without omission.

 After the update, wait until the firewall configuration becomes IN_SYNC.